arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 After running the command, we should see a running instance of Node-RED in the terminal:

+**ADD IMAGE HERE**

-We can detach the terminal with `Ctrl-p` `Ctrl-q`.
-This doesn't stop the container, the container will be running in the background.
+We can detach the terminal with `Ctrl-p` `Ctrl-q`; This doesn't stop the container, the container will be running in the background.
 The local instance of Node-RED should be ready.
 Let's test it!

 ### Testing Node-RED

-Browse to `http://{your-portenta-ip}:1880`, this will open Node-RED desktop as show in the image below:
+Let's browse to `http://{your-portenta-ip}:1880`; this will open the Node-RED desktop as shown in the image below:

+**ADD IMAGE HERE**

-Node-RED desktop is a GUI that let us work with Node-RED flows graphically.
-Let's test Node-RED flows by connecting to the local MQTT broker we set up before.
-Go to the `Nodes` section in the left part of the browser, search for `network` and choose the `mqtt in` node.
-Drag the node and drop it in the workspace.
-Then, search for the `debug` node and drop it also in the workspace.
-Connect both nodes, it should look like in the image below:
+Node-RED desktop is a GUI that lets us work with Node-RED flows graphically.
+We can test Node-RED  by connecting to the local MQTT broker we set up before using a Node-RED flow.
+In the `Nodes` section located in the left part of the browser, search for `network` and choose the `mqtt in` node and drop it in the workspace; we will use this node to connect to the MQTT broker of the X8we will use this node to connect to the MQTT broker of the X8.
+To change the node's properties, double click on it and define the following properties:

+- **Server**: `your-portenta-ip:1883`
+- **Action**: Subscribe to single topic
+- **Topic**: `test`
+- **QoS**: 0
+- **Output**: auto-detect (string or buffer)
+- **Name**: MQTT Broker X8

+Now, search for the `change` node and drop it also in the workspace; we will use this node to change the format of the data from the MQTT broker (string to number).
+To change the node's properties, double click on it and define the following properties:

+- **Name**: String to number
+- **Set**: msg.payload
+- **To the value**: `$number(payload)`

+Now, search for the `debug` node and drop it also in the workspace; we will use this node to check if Node-RED is getting data from the test topic and if Node-RED is formatting the data correctly.
+Define the name of the node as debug and then let's connect the nodes as shown in the image below:

+**ADD IMAGE HERE**

+After connecting the nodes, we must deploy the Node-RED application by selecting the "Deploy" button located on the superior right side of the browser.
+We should see a "Successfully deployed" message if everything is ok, as shown in the image below:

+**ADD IMAGE HERE**

+Let's use the MQTT client described before to test the MQTT broker integration with Node-RED.
+Just beneath the "Deploy" button, look for an **icon with a bug**; **Node-RED's debug interface** is open by clicking on the bug icon.
+Now we can start sending messages to the MQTT broker in the X8 and see them deployed in the debug interface of Node-RED.
+With the MQTT client, let's subscribe first to the `test` topic and then publish any value to the topic, as shown in the image below:

+**ADD IMAGE HERE**

+We should see now data in the debug interface of Node-RED, as shown in the image below:

+**ADD IMAGE HERE**

+Success!
+We can configure InfluxDB.

 ## Installing InfluxDB